Pythagora-io/gpt-pilot-db-analysis-tool/README.md

 # SQLite Database Analysis Tool

-The SQLite Database Analysis Tool is an application designed to facilitate the viewing and analysis of data stored within a SQLite database.
-The tool comes with a web-based front-end and a backend server to parse and present the data in an organized manner.
+The SQLite Database Analysis Tool is an application designed to provide comprehensive analysis of SQLite databases.
+It allows users to upload, view, and analyze data stored in SQLite database files.

 ## Features

-- Upload a SQLite database file and store it on the server for future use.
+- **Database Upload**: Upload and store SQLite databases on the server for later access.
-- Browse previously uploaded database files.
-- View all the apps defined in the uploaded database.
+- **Database Selection**: Select a database from a dropdown of previously uploaded databases or upload a new one.
+- **Data Interaction**: Interact with uploaded databases to:
+  - View listed apps.
-- Navigate through and analyze specific development tasks and their associated development steps for each app.
+  - Explore development tasks associated with an app.
+  - Examine development steps within a development task.
-- Present detailed information about development steps including messages, responses from LLM (Language Learning Models), and prompt data.
+- **Data Presentation**: Display detailed information including prompt paths, messages, responses from language learning models (LLMs), and prompt data.

-## Database Structure
+## Prerequisites

-The SQLite database expected by the tool should follow this predefined structure:

-- An `app` table containing records of all apps.
-- A `development_planning` table where each app's multiple development tasks are stored as an array in the JSON key `development_plan`.
-- A `development_steps` table where every development step is linked to its corresponding app by an `app_id` key.
+- Node.js
+- npm package manager

-## Getting Started
+## Local Setup

-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine.
-2. Navigate to the root directory of the project and run `npm install` to install all the required dependencies.
+2. Install dependencies with `npm install`.
-3. Start the server by running the command `npm start`.
-The app will now be running on the default port 3000 unless specified otherwise.
+3. Start the application using `npm start`.
+The application will be available at `http://localhost:3000`.

+## Project Structure

+- The SQLite database should have the following tables:
+  - `app`
+  - `development_planning`
+  - `development_steps`

+## API Reference

+- `POST /upload`: Upload a SQLite database file.
+- `GET /databases`: List available databases.
+- `GET /apps`: List all apps from a database.
+- `GET /development_plans`: Get development plans for an app based on its ID.
+- `GET /development_steps`: Retrieve development steps for a specific development task.

 ## Usage

-After starting the server:

-1. Open your web browser and navigate to `http://localhost:3000`.
-2. From the homepage, you can either upload a new SQLite database file or select one from the dropdown of previously uploaded databases.
+- Use the web interface to upload a new SQLite database or select an existing one.
-3. Upon selection or upload of a database, you can interact with the displayed list of apps and their development tasks and steps.

-## API Endpoints

-The server exposes several RESTful API endpoints:

-- `POST /upload`: Endpoint to upload a new SQLite database file.
-- `GET /databases`: Retrieve a list of available databases on the server.
-- `GET /apps`: List all the apps from the selected database.
-- `GET /development_plans`: Get the development plans for a specific app based on the app ID.
-- `GET /development_steps`: Retrieve the development steps for a specified development task within an app.
+- Navigate through the apps, development tasks, and development steps to analyze the stored data.

-## Contributing
+## Contributions

-Contributions are welcome.
-Please feel free to fork the repository, make your changes, and create a pull request.
+- Contributions are welcome.
+Please read the project's `CONTRIBUTING.md` first (if available).

 ## License

-Distributed under the MIT License.
-See `LICENSE` file for more information.
+- This project is open-sourced under the MIT License.
+See the `LICENSE` file for more details.